Four-Country Ride

 To do a second ride, he would offer a guide, probably Glen Leven who is a mechanic for Trek-Segafredo, but no other support, i.e., no motorbikes.
 But he would need at least three volunteers.

-Fränk asked us to think about what we were ready for after a week of riding.
+Fränk asked us to think about what we were ready for after one week of riding.
 Two riders were consistently sagged throughout the week when we had time limits.
 I think Fränk was looking at those two as “volunteers.”
+He would need at least one more.

 Glen Leven (and Martine Schleck in the shadows)